 Get Him To Walk And Exercise

-If you are digging just for entertainment, you should make sure that he gets regular walks and exercise.
-You can also consult a dog trainer to train him and give your friend toys such as frisbee.
+If your dog is digging for entertainment, you should ensure that he gets regular walks and exercise.
+You can also consult a dog trainer to train him and give your friend toys such as frisbees.

 Ensure His Environment Is Appealing